 Afterwards I started painting the rest with acrylic.

-really like this effect when I used a lighter or brighter colour in the part that should have the darkest shadows.
+I really like this effect when I used a lighter or brighter colour in the part that should have the darkest shadows.
 I've used it in the past and surely I'll use it again!

 There was one poster that was all around the city.
 I found it funny and I wanted to include mainly for its aesthetics.
-Afterwards I would learn that those posters were from an activism campaign that aims to bring the South Cypriot and North Cypriot singers back as a way to unify more the people of the island.
+Afterwards I would learn that those posters were from an activist campaign that aims to bring the South Cypriot and North Cypriot singers back as a way to unify more the people of the island.

 Below is the original design from the campaign's poster Bring back Burak and Sakis in Cyprus now.
 Can you spot it on the mural?